 DietBet is an app that encourages weight loss in exchange for rewards.
 You bet a certain amount of money — usually around $20 to $50 — and place a wager to lose a certain percentage of body weight during a set time frame.

 StepBet is another great option if you’re looking to gamify your fitness experience and get paid to workout.
-The workout app lets you bet on yourself to meet your step goals and win a weekly cash reward.
+The workout app lets you challenge yourself to meet your step goals and win a weekly cash reward.
 Meet your goals, and you’ll split the pot with other winners.

 According to the company, most bets are $40 per person.
 Games average six weeks at a time, although details vary from game to game.

 Sweatcoin lets you turn steps into a cryptocurrency.
-Sweatcoin pays 0.95 Sweatcoins for every 1,000 outdoor steps you log.
+This app pays you 0.95 Sweatcoins for every 1,000 outdoor steps you log.

 Unfortunately, Sweatcoins don’t have any monetary value.
 However, you can cash in Sweatcoins for prizes like Amazon gift cards, workout classes, and big-ticket items like iPhones.